NCANG recruiters witness 48 immigrants become US citizens

 |0

-This work, NCANG recruiters witness 48 immigrants become US citizens [Image 3 of 3], by TSgt Mary McKnight, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NCANG recruiters witness 48 immigrants become US citizens, by TSgt Mary McKnight, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT